dvnc0/gimli-php/README.md

 - `redirect_on_success` Redirect if the response is successful
 - `redirect_on_failure` Redirect if the response is not successful
 - `json_response` JSON Response

+Job files are also given the following arguments `subcommand`, `options`, and `flags`.
+The `options` argument is an array of arrays containing the name and value.
+The `flags` argument is an array with the given flags.
+The `subcommand` argument is just a string if a subcommand was given.

 ### Dependency Injection